pagopa/io-app/patches/patches.md

 Created on **09/05/2019** and **20/12/2019**

 #### Reason:
-- Solve crash on Android and export types
+- Solve crash on Android and export types.

 ### reactotron-redux-saga+2.1.4
 Created on **13/12/2019**

 #### Reason:
-- Change type export
+- Change type export.

 ### native-base+2.13.13